A Guide to the Weather and Climate in Vanuatu

 December Weather in Vanuatu

 December sits firmly within Vanuatuâs wet season, bringing high heat, humidity and more frequent tropical downpours.
 Showers are often heavy but short-lived, and the lush landscapes are at their most vibrant.
-Itâs also the heart of the festive period, with Christmas celebrations, church gatherings and strong community traditions adding a unique island flavour to the holidays.
+Itâs also the heart of the festive period, with Christmas celebrations, church gatherings and festivals adding a unique island flavour to the holidays.

 As cyclone season is well underway, itâs wise to stay informed with weather updates and allow flexibility in your travel plans.
 December is also a popular time for travel, so booking flights and accommodation early is recommended.